jayshozie/Flominal.nvim/README.md

 # TO-DO

-- [ ] Check required minimum Neovim version.
 - [ ] Write documentation.
 - [ ] Make the switch_tab command accept relative tab numbers, instead of bufnrs.
     Also this would be a good time to implement a way to see the tab numbers.
 - [ ] Add mouse support (maybe).
 - [ ] Add a way to scroll the tab bar.
+- [x] Check minimum required Neovim version.
 - [x] Add tab support.
 - [x] Add configuration options.